juji-io/site/blog/case-study-product-insights-from-a-customer-service-chatbot.md

 ## Anwer free-text user questions about the service

 Like any new service deployed, initial users (i.e., teachers and students) normally have questions regarding the service.
 For example, the users want to know how the service can help them or a particular feature of the services.
-Since such user questions can be quite diverse, Jonny was designed to enable users to ask free-text questions instead of being forced to traverse a fixed tree-based menu and find help.
+Since such user questions can be quite diverse, Jonny was designed to enable users to obtain immediate help by asking free-text questions flexibly instead of finding answers by searching through a website/FAQ list or being forced to traverse down a fixed tree-based menu.

 As shown in the screenshot below, a user can ask free-text questions, including  questions that require multi-turn interactions.